Skip to main content

 How alcohol affects your mental health

-Using alcohol to cope with difficult feelings or problems can be a tempting short term solution.
-But it can lead to significant mental health problems.
+Using alcohol to cope with difficult feelings or problems may seem like a tempting solution.
+But it can lead to mental health difficulties or make existing problems worse.

 • finding it hard to learn new things